CSCfi/HPCS/README.md

 address = lumi.csc.fi
 username = etellier
 ```
-Please replace `spire-server` section configuration with the informations relative to your Spire Server.
+Please replace the `spire-server` section configuration with the settings relative to your Spire Server.
-You will also need to replace `hpcs-server` with the address of your HPCS server, eventually the `port` with the port on which HPCS server is exposed.
+You will also need to replace `hpcs-server` with the address of your HPCS server, eventually the `port` with the port on which the HPCS server is exposed.
-The `vault` is the same as the `hpcs-server` section, please complete it with your vault informations.
+The `vault` is the same as the `hpcs-server` section, please complete it with your vault settings.
 Finally, configure the supercomputer to use in the `supercomputer` section, specifying it's address under `address` and your `username` on the system.
 Your SSH Key needs to be setup.

 #### Prepare the runtime